stronnag/bbl2kml/README.md

 Mission  : 14 points (reprocess: 1, epsilon: 0.001000)
 ```

-Some experimentation may be required to get a good mission, particularly for shorter MR flights.
+Some experimentation may still be required to get a good mission, particularly for shorter MR flights.
 In particular, if reprocessing is indicated and the number of generated points is close to 60, then it's probably worth running again with a slightly larger epsilon than that shown in the output.
 Likewise, where `log2mission` has decreased the `epsilon`, it's probably worth running `log2mission` again with a slightly smaller `epsilon` than indicated.

 ## mission2kml